ibm-cloud-docs/satellite/connector-faq.md

 ## Does {{site.data.keyword.satelliteshort}} Connector support Cloud Endpoints?
 {: #connector-faq-endpoints}

 Yes, {{site.data.keyword.satelliteshort}} Connector supports both Location and Cloud endpoints.
+For more information, see [Creating Connector endpoints in the CLI](/docs/satellite?topic=satellite-connector-create-endpoints&interface=cli).

 ## How can I restrict access to my endpoints?
 {: #connector-faq-restrict}